 |Personal Internet connections||More than three meals per day|

-Grant Funds expense restrictions in addition to all of the above:
+Federal grant restrictions in addition to the above:

 - Federal or state grant funds may never be used to purchase alcohol.